Should You Waterproof Your Basement from the Inside or Outside?

 Interior Basement Waterproofing Is the Answer

-While some exterior systems have their place, ultimately, it is better to waterproof a basement from the inside.
-Interior water management systems don’t have to contend with the elements, so they have a longer lifespan in protecting your home.
+While some exterior systems have their place, ultimately, it is better to install waterproofing inside a basement.
+Interior moisture management systems don’t have to contend with the elements, so they have a longer lifespan in protecting your home.
 However, there are certain systems designed for long-term waterproofing, and other temporary fixes that we do not recommend.

 Interior Repairs to Avoid